nrccua/datadog-http-handler/README.md

 # datadog-http-handler

-Python logging module allowing you to log directly to Datadog via https. urrently support only for python 3.6+.
+Python logging module allowing you to log directly to Datadog via https.
+Currently support only for python 3.6+.

 ## Installation